ClojureBridge/drawing/curriculum/create-something.md

   ([start end] (+ start (clojure.core/rand-int (- end start)))))
 ```

-This was the random generation function what she wanted.
+This was the random generation function that she wanted.
 But, she wanted a bit more.
 When the value goes to less than 0, it should take the value of the image width so that the snowflake will appear from the right.
-Likewise, the value goes more than the image width, it should have 0 so that the snowflake will appear from the left.
+Likewise, when the value goes more than the image width, it should have value 0 so that the snowflake will appear from the left.
 She couldn't use `if` anymore here since `if` takes only one predicate (comparison).
-Instead of `if`, she used `cond` and wrote `update-x` funcion.
+Instead of `if`, she used `cond` and wrote an `update-x` funcion.

 ```clojure
 (defn update-x